 We've also ranked more affordable sets like the Bose SoundSport Wireless earbuds, so read on to discover more of the best Bose headphones.

 Meet the king of the noise-cancelling headphones.
 The Bose 700 headphones effectively take the crown from its predecessor, offering adjustable ANC that is equally effective whether you're listening to music or making or receiving phone calls.
 They even play nice with your digital assistants.
 Plus, you get a stylish new design and balanced, precise audio performance.

-Read our full Bose 700 Headphones review.
+Read our full Bose 700 review.

 Read our full Bose QuietComfort 35 II review.

-Its soft silicone rubber hooks latch onto ears to optimize fit when engaged in sports activities, while IPX4 certification ensures these babies survive a sweat bath or splashes near the pool area.
+Its soft silicone rubber hooks latch onto ears to optimize fit when engaged in sports activities, while IPX4 certification ensures it survive a sweat bath or splashes near the pool area.
 Bose even integrated cool mobile features like Tile tracking to locate misplaced buds, and NFC, which instantly pairs the buds to compatible Android phones.
 Battery life isn't anything to rave about, but it's suitable for weekly workouts.

 Read our full Bose SoundSport Wireless review.

 A classic from the Bose collection, the wired QC20i is for mobile listeners who are prefer to stick with a headphone jack and want to silence the world around them.
 It does a phenomenal job of blocking out environmental sounds by forming a tight seal to isolate noise.
 Another major selling point is its ability to play audio without battery power, retaining the same detail and volume as in ANC mode.
 Music won't sound as great as on other Bose headphones, but it's still crisp.
 The battery module and in-line mic might also be considered obtrusive for modern standards.